 Here are some tips to get started with your ultra marathon & endurance training nutrition.
 If you can work on these principles over the coming months you will be set up to lock in solid and achievable race day nutrition plan (more on that to come closer to race day).

 Remember that there is no "one size fits all" nutrition plan and every one of you is different and will have varying requirements to suit training and race day.
-Now may be the ideal time to look at getting a personalised nutrition plan to help you achieve your race day goals.

 It's important to familiarise yourself with the foods and fluids you plan to use on race day.
 Check the event website to see what food and drink (if any) are available on course.
 If it's not listed, ask the event organiser as this is really important information for your planning.

 If the event is sponsored by PURE Sports Nutrition, you will find the PURE Electrolyte Hydration drink at the aid stations.

 Some events are entirely non-supported, meaning you are responsible for taking everything you'll need for your race with you.
 Typically, however, aid station provisions may provide bananas, oranges and lollies.
 Generally for endurance events such as ultra marathons, the aid stations are to provide a back-up for your nutrition requirements rather than instead of you taking your own nutrition.

 If you get injured or are just slowing up, you don't want to be waiting for the next aid station to get your much needed energy and hydration.
 Planning to be self-sufficient is important, both for your performance and for health & safety in remote locations.